J35P312/FindSV/README.md

 remember to download the vep cache files!
 If you are using a server without internet connection, you will first have to download FindSV and pull the singularity image.
 Next you transfer these files to the server, and then you run the setup script.

-Manta is turned of by default.
-To activate Manta, enter the config file, and set the  RunManta variable to anything except "FALSE".
-If you activate manta, you may have to increase the time limit.
-Most 30X bam files should be complete within 2 days of run time.

 Restart module
 ============